tplisson/contrail-demo1/README.md

 ## 6. Contrail Service Chaining
 ---- TO BE CONTINUED ----

-...Insert a vSRX service instance between the 2 networks...
+- Insert a vSRX service instance between the 2 networks...

 ## 7. Contrail Gateway Router
 ---- TO BE CONTINUED ----

-Connect one of the VN to a physical router
+- Connect one of the VN to a physical router
     - Show the MX configuration with:
         - MP-iBGP to Contrail SDN Controller
         - Routing Instance with a specific Route Target
     - Simply add the same RT to the VN configuration

 -------------------------